Scarlet Finale! (Demo)

 “Um…” Caroline scratched her head a little embarrassed.
 She didn’t understand a single thing he just said.
 “Could you please elaborate a little more?”

-The captured boy hesitated for a moment, but his clear blue eyes then met with Faith’s cold glare.
+The captured boy hesitated for a moment, but his bright blue eyes then met with Faith’s cold glare.
 He took a deep breath, realizing he had no other choice.

 “The “Day of the End” is coming.
 It’s the day this city, no, the day the world will cease to exist.”

 “Is someone trying to take over and close down the city or something?”
 Faith crossed his arms as he listened.
-He’s dealt with people like that before, so it wouldn’t surprise him.
+He’s dealt with people like that before so that wouldn’t surprise him.

 “Catastrophe?”
 Caroline pondered.